-First, clean the surface.
-Cleaning is the action of removing dust, debris, stains, or marks from the surface with a cloth or detergent.
-This practice does not kill the germs, rather it just moves the germs from one item to another.
-For example, as you wipe down your countertops with a dampened sponge, you are just removing the visible debris and some of the microorganisms from the countertop surface.
-You’ll remove some germs and bacteria present, but you won't remove them all.
-What actually happens is that the bacteria is transferred to your sponge, and if you use the same sponge to wipe down another surface, you will be cross-contaminating the next item.
+Cleaning is the action of removing dust, debris, stains, or marks from the surface with a cleaning tool, such as a cloth or detergent.
+This practice does not kill the germs—it just transfers the germs from the surface to the cleaning cloth.
+For example, as you wipe down your countertops with a dampened cleaning cloth, you are removing the visible debris and some of the microorganisms from the countertop surface.
+You’ll remove some germs and bacteria, but you won't remove them all.
+Because some of the bacteria are transferred to your cloth, if you use the same cloth to wipe down another surface, you can cross-contaminate the next item.
 When performing a two-step cleaning process, cleaning should always be completed before disinfecting.

 Once you’ve cleaned the surface, you’re ready to disinfect it.
 Disinfecting uses antimicrobial agents to eradicate germs.
 To ensure you are killing surface germs, you must use an EPA-registered disinfectant and follow the instructions on the product label.
 Be sure to follow the dwell time—also known as contact time—recommended by the manufacturer in order to effectively remove all bacteria and germs.
 For example, when using an EPA-registered disinfectant wipe such as Clorox, the instructions state to wipe the surface using enough product to keep the surface wet for four minutes before air drying.
 To eliminate 99.9% of germs, you must follow product and manufacturer directions.
 Remember, for best results, you should always use a cleaning product before disinfecting.